Joseph Smith on Trial:

 One thing is certain: the same inconsistencies found in The Testimony of Three Witnesses are found in ‘he Testimony of Eight Witnesses.
 These testimonies fall short of the standards of proof expected from sound evidence.

 (Just because, as in this case, the burden of proof rests on the prosecution, that doesn’t mean the court has to buy into every questionable statement that the defendant submits).

 As a young man, Joseph Smith was influenced by the folk magic practiced among his family and prevalent in his day.
-Looking into the depths of the earth by gazing at a seer stone is an example of practicing folk magic.
+Yet, Joseph Smith didn’t just practice folk magic, Joseph Smith was an imposter; he deceived people:

 Claiming to have the ability to see treasure underground and charging people for such services is nothing less than a confidence game.
 Leading people into a field to witness an angel show them golden plates, by faith, is deception.
 And, insisting that people sign testimonies under threat of divine judgment is intimidating the witnesses; testimonies gathered under such intimidation should not be trusted.